Geistrad/Lafayette/server/README.md

 ## Todo

-- Let Jenkins auto deploy to Tomcat.
-- Fix URI to Jenkins from start site.
 - Configure site plugin in POM.
 - Add identity map into mapper.
 - Add factory for providing finder with same shared mapper.